USS Northampton (CA-26)

 USS Northampton (CL/CA-26) was the lead in service with the United States Navy.
 She was commissioned in 1930, originally classified a light cruiser because of her thin armor but later reclassified a heavy cruiser because of her 8-inch guns.
 During World War II she served in the Pacific and was sunk by Japanese torpedoes during the Battle of Tassafaronga on 30 November 1942.
 She was named after the city of Northampton, Massachusetts, the home of former President Calvin Coolidge.

+History

 Construction

 Northampton, was laid down on 12 April 1928, by Bethlehem Steel Corp.'s Fore River Shipyard, Quincy, Massachusetts; launched on 5 September 1929; sponsored by Grace Coolidge (wife of the former president); and commissioned on 17 May 1930, Captain (later Vice Admiral) Walter N. Vernou in command.